stepanaromanov/full_stack_open_2022/README.md

 - Forms
 - Getting data from server
 - Altering data in server
-- Adding style to React apps
+- Adding styles to React apps

 ### [Part 3 - Programming a server with NodeJS and Express](https://fullstackopen.com/en/part3)